 Frequently Asked Questions

 Not necessarily.
 Check basking temp, UVB quality, and feeding frequency first.
 A dragon at the lower end of the chart but eating well, staying active, and passing the fat pad check is almost certainly fine.
-Genetics are a real factor — some dragons are just naturally smaller.
+Genetics are a real factor, and some dragons are just naturally smaller.

-During the baby and juvenile phase, yes — that’s worth investigating.
+During the baby and juvenile phase, yes, that’s worth investigating.
 Start with temps and UVB before assuming illness.
-During autumn/winter or any brumation-like slow period, a temporary growth pause is completely normal.
+During autumn or winter or any brumation-like slow period, a temporary growth pause is completely normal.

 How much should a 4-month-old bearded dragon weigh?